Benjamin Sanford

 Daniel graduated from the University of California, Berkeley, School of Law in 2016, where he served as a supervising editor on the California Law Review and was elected to the Order of the Coif.
 Prior to law school, Daniel received his B.A. in Political Science with high distinction from the University of California, Berkeley.

 Daniel’s greatest accomplishment is marrying high above his station.
-He and his wife Sharon live in California where they enjoy drinking third-wave coffee and eating avocado toast.
+He and his wife Sharon enjoy drinking third-wave coffee and eating avocado toast.

 Mary joined the Becket development team in 2020 as a donor relations associate.
 Prior to Becket, she interned at the National Taxpayers Union in Washington, D.C., and spent two years working for the Institute for Justice in Arlington, VA, as a development associate.